MarcusChok110/ExpenseOnRails/README.md

 - `PUT /transactions/:id` — updates account info in the database
 - `DELETE /transactions/:id` — deletes transaction from the database

+## Authentication Endpoints (/auth)

+- `POST /register` — registers a new user and account in the database
+- `POST /login` — authenticate user and return a JWT
+- `DELETE /delete` — delete a user and their account from the database
+- `/ping` — ANY HTTP method/verb; used to test whether JWT token is valid and user is logged in

 ## Backend Dependencies

 ```